The Song of Songs (1933 film): Production

-In the early 1930s, Paramount Pictures’ premier female property was actor Marlene Dietrich.
-A genuine “screen goddess” of the Hollywood Golden Age, she rivaled Metro-Goldwyn-Meyers Greta Garbo.
+In the early 1930s, Paramount Pictures' premier female property was actress Marlene Dietrich.
+A genuine "screen goddess" of the Hollywood Golden Age, she rivaled Metro-Goldwyn-Mayer's Greta Garbo.

 Paramount director Josef von Sternberg had collaborated with Dietrich in five consecutive films and was instrumental in crafting her screen image.
 After their less than impressive Blonde Venus (1932), Paramount executives paired Dietrich with Mamoulian in Song of Songs.

 Mamoulian, serving as both director and producer, assembled a talented crew, among them screenwriter Samuel Hoffenstein, art director Hans Dreier and cinematographer Victor Milner.

 Reception

-New York Times reviewer “A.D.S.” bestows fulsome praise on the production.
-Though cautioning that The Song of Songs is “no dramatic bombshell,” the visual elements are compared to Romantic poetry: “Mr. Mamoulian has the eye of a poet and his cameraman, Victor Milner, has the poet's skill.”
-Indeed, the reviewer invokes Lord Byron’s poem She Walks in Beauty (1814) to emphasize the point.
-Marlene Dietrich’s outstanding portrayal of Lily in her devolution from innocent country girl to fallen “demimondaine” tends to obscure the “entirely excellent” supporting cast.
-The reviewer concludes that the play “could not have enjoyed a more satisfactory” cinematic treatment.
+New York Times reviewer A.D.S. bestows fulsome praise on the production.
+Though cautioning that The Song of Songs is "no dramatic bombshell", the visual elements are compared to Romantic poetry: "Mr. Mamoulian has the eye of a poet and his cameraman, Victor Milner, has the poet's skill".
+Indeed, the reviewer invokes Lord Byron's poem She Walks in Beauty (1814) to emphasize the point.
+Marlene Dietrich's outstanding portrayal of Lily in her devolution from innocent country girl to fallen "demimondaine" tends to obscure the "entirely excellent" supporting cast.
+The reviewer concludes that the play "could not have enjoyed a more satisfactory" cinematic treatment.

 Rotten Tomatoes gives the film a score of 83% based on 6 interviews.
 (The New York Times' review is not among them.)

 The film was a box office disappointment for Paramount.

 Censorship history

 With the almost universal transition to sound movies in 1930, Paramount planned a remake of their 1924 silent feature Lily of the Dust (1924) starring Pola Negri.
 By July 1933, a scenario and script by Leo Birinski were prepared for The Song of Songs.

-Alerted that a remake was underway, the censors at the Hays Office, cautioned Paramount's production manager Jesse Lasky that the low “moral character” of the female protagonist in the silent film adaptation would not be tolerated in a sound version.
+Alerted that a remake was underway, the censors at the Hays Office, cautioned Paramount's production manager Jesse Lasky that the low "moral character" of the female protagonist in the silent film adaptation would not be tolerated in a sound version.

 Contrary to production code guidelines, Mamoulian and Paramount executives failed to submit a final shooting script for approval to the MPPDA, but forwarded a completed print of the film directly to the New York State Censorship Board, whose methods Paramount considered less draconian.
 Mamoulian personally appealed to the MPPDA administrators, and the film avoided wholesale cuts, - limited just to 1500 feet - before its 1933 release.

-In 1935, though “objectionable material” had been removed, The Song of Songs was denied reissue and “filed away for decades” as a film with a “social problem.”
+In 1935, though "objectionable material" had been removed, The Song of Songs was denied reissue and "filed away for decades" as a film with a "social problem".